 While in Connected, students will participate in a number of social events scheduled just for them during the first eight weeks of school.
 There are several academic support services that that are provided by the Connected Program.
 Connected students are strongly advised to participate in a weekly group tutoring and study session called Hump Nite.
-This study table is held every Wednesday from 4:00 PM until 7:00 PM in the Curris Center Stables.
+This study table is held every Wednesday from 4:00 PM until 8:00 PM in the Curris Waterfield Library.
 Another academic support service that is available to Connected students is a series of workshops which focus on enhancing or developing strategies for success called Retention Workshops.
-There are usually five to eight Retention Workshops per semester and they are usually held on Tuesdays or Thursdays at 5:00 PM.
+There are usually five to eight Retention Workshops per semester they are available to students online.

 ESI Looking for Peer Team Leaders for Fall 2014

 If you’re thinking about becoming a Peer Team Leader for the Fall 2014?
 Contact us at 270-809-6836.